 - You must pay a deductible to claim benefits

-- Premiums could increase after use of benefits
+- Premiums could increase after the use of benefits

 Collision Coverage Deductible/Limit

 Like many types of insurance, collision coverage has a deductible.
-A car insurance deductible is the total amount you’ll pay out of pocket before your coverage pays your claim.
+This is the total amount you’ll pay out of pocket before your provider pays your claim.

 For example, let’s say you have a deductible of $1,000.
-If you get into a collision where the repairs total $4,000, you’d have to pay the $1,000.
+If you get into an accident where the repairs total $4,000, you’d have to pay the $1,000.
 After you’ve paid your deductible amount, your insurance will pay the remaining $3,000.

-In addition to a deductible, collision car insurance has a limit.
-In car insurance, a limit is the greatest amount your insurance company will pay for a claim.
+In addition to a deductible, collision insurance has a limit.
+Coverage limits are the greatest amount your insurer will pay for a claim.

-The limit for your collision insurance is usually the same as your car’s actual cash value (ACV).
+The limit for your collision coverage is usually the same as your car’s actual cash value (ACV).
 The ACV is the cost to repair a damaged vehicle or replace it minus the depreciation.
-The ACV is also known as the fair market value of your car or vehicle.
+The ACV is also known as the fair market value of your vehicle.